abacusmodeling/abacus-develop/doc/input-main.md

     - *Type*: Integer
     - *Description*: devide all processors into npool groups, and k points will be distributed among each group.
 The value taken should be less than or equal to the number of k points as well as the number of MPI threads.
     - *Default*: 1

+- symmetry<a id="symmetry"></a>
+    - *Type*: Integer
+    - *Description*: takes value 0 and 1, if set to 1, symmetry analysis will be performed to determine the type of Bravais lattice and associated symmetry operations.
+    - *Default*: 0

     [back to top](#input-file)